Yashwanth127/A-z-Services/README.md

 - Support verification in multiple regions.

 To upgrade, navigate to Firebase Console → Billing → Upgrade to Blaze.
 Pricing varies based on usage, so it is recommended to monitor usage to avoid unexpected charges.

+And sorry guys some issue with Json file so after  cloning make sure to fix that one